 I've written about my second birth story, rather than my first, as a) it's more recent and b) there is more of a 'story', because I was under a lot of pressure to be induced.
-I will share my first birth story one day, but actually it all happened so fast there's not much to say!
+I will share my first birth story one day, but actually after a few hours of contractions it all happened so fast there's not much to say!

 The pressure for induction began around 25 weeks at a routine community midwife appointment and you can read all about my experience of refusing induction here.